Python API¶

 All timeouts and waits can be given as numbers considered seconds (e.g.

-).
+0.5or42) or in Robot Framework’s time syntax (e.g.1.5 secondsor1 min 30 s).
 For more information about the time syntax see the [http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#time-format|Robot Framework User Guide].= Run-on-failure functionality =

 This library has a handy feature that it can automatically execute a keyword if any of its own keywords fails.
 By default, it uses the Capture Page Screenshot keyword, but this can be changed either by using the Register Keyword To Run On Failure keyword or with the

-argument when importing the library.
+run_on_failureargument when importing the library.
 It is possible to use any keyword from any imported library or resource file.The run-on-failure functionality can be disabled by using a special value

-or anything considered false (see Boolean arguments) such asNONE
+NOTHINGor anything considered false (see Boolean arguments) such asNONE.= Auto closing browser =

 By default browser instances created during task execution are closed at the end of the task.
 This can be prevented with the

-argument when importing the library.Value needs to be set to
+auto_closeargument when importing the library.Value needs to be set to

-or anything considered false (see Boolean arguments).-
+Falseor anything considered false (see Boolean arguments).-

-= {'chrome': 'ChromeOptions', 'firefox': 'FirefoxOptions'}¶
+AVAILABLE_OPTIONS= {'chrome': 'ChromeOptions', 'firefox': 'FirefoxOptions'}¶

 -

-= 'ROBOT'¶
+ROBOT_LIBRARY_DOC_FORMAT= 'ROBOT'¶

 -

-= 'GLOBAL'¶
+ROBOT_LIBRARY_SCOPE= 'GLOBAL'¶

 -

-= '5.1.3'¶
+ROBOT_LIBRARY_VERSION= '5.1.3'¶

 -